 According to our research, not only did the original concept recording never receive such a release, but we have been unable to locate any Quadrophonic version of JCS on the market, nor does it appear there has ever been one available.
 The closest we’ve come is finding an electronic cover of the title track “Superstar” featured on John Keating’s 1972 album Space Experience, which was released as a Quadrophonic vinyl.

 When any show is a hit, a lot of people will be quick to capitalize on the show’s success.
 In this case, JCS was one of the first albums of its kind, and everyone wanted their own slice of the pie where the Webber and Rice Passion was concerned.
 At this time, many “budget” labels, famous for releasing low cost sound alike albums, “knock-off” recordings capitalizing on shows, songs, or albums that became hits, jumped into the fray.
 Over time, albums like these, which no longer can be accurately described as simple cash-grabs, have come to be labeled as “studio recordings.”
 Likewise, the definition has stretched to some degree.
 Albums like these are now defined as albums in which the performers are not an actual ensemble that performed JCS (or may have had some live experience with the show but never all at the same time), but instead a group of vocalists who recorded the songs, and that is it.
 Usually, these recordings are very cheaply put together and produced, and priced to own.
 Finally, and of course this is a matter of opinion, since the performers on these studio recordings lack the experience of getting on a stage and actually performing the show in front of an audience, some believe the performances are pleasant enough, but not always up to par with a real cast album.

 First rule of Fight Club: you don’t talk about Fight Club.
 Check the JCS Zone Forum.
-The answers lie within.
+The answers lie within for qualified members.

 Live Production-Related Questions